 The Department of Anthropology at the University of North Texas invites applications for a tenure-track assistant professor position in applied cultural anthropology with research and teaching expertise in applied environmental and ecological anthropology for Fall 2024.
 The UNT Department of Anthropology is distinguished as part of a unique group of departments offering a Master’s in applied anthropology and an undergraduate BA.
 We emphasize the use of anthropology to solve problems and improve people’s lives in the following areas of focus:

 - business, technology, and design

 Responsibilities of the successful candidate will include:

-- teach undergraduate and graduate anthropology courses, particularly in one of our focus areas.
-Other courses may be methodological, theoretical, or of a geographic area,
+- teach undergraduate and graduate anthropology courses, particularly in environmental and ecological anthropology and related areas.
+Other courses may be methodological, theoretical, or geographic,

 - our department has a strong tradition of online teaching, and the successful candidate must be willing to teach some distance education courses (in addition to face-to-face classes),